-OCEAN M LIFESAVER RELAY COURSE
+FIGURE 35: OCEAN M LIFESAVER RELAY

-(Distances approximate only) Note: the beach setup relative to the positioning of the buoys may be adjusted dependent on the sea conditions.
+Note: The beach setup relative to the positioning of the buoys may be adjusted dependent on the sea conditions.

-DISQUALIFICATION CODES FOR OCEAN EVENTS
+25. DISQUALIFICATION CODES FOR OCEAN EVENTS

-Cod e and Disqualification Events 1.
-Not competing in accordance with the general rules.
-All events 2.
-A competitor or team may be disqualified if a competitor, team or handler is deemed to have competed unfairly.
-Examples of "competing unfairly" include: All events committing a doping or doping-related infraction impersonating another competitor attempting to defeat the ballot or draw for events or positions competing twice in the same individual event competing twice in the same event in different teams purposely interfering with a course to gain advantage jostling or obstructing another competitor handler so as to impede his or her progress receiving physical or material outside assistance (other than verbal or other direction) 3.
-Competitors may not be permitted to start in an event if they are late reporting to the marshalling area.
-All events 4.
-A competitor or team absent from the start of an event shall be disqualified except for the A- or B-final.
-All events 5.
-Activities that result in wilful damage to the venue sites, accommodation sites or the property of others will result in disqualification of the individuals involved from competition.
-All events 6.
-Abuse of officials may result in disqualification from the competition.
-All events 7.
-All competitors who start (i.e., commence a starting motion) before the starting signal has been given shall be disqualified - except for Beach Flags in which the competitor(s) shall be eliminated.
-All events 8.
-Failing to comply with the starter's commands within a reasonable time.
-All events 9.
-A competitor who, after the starter's first command, disturbing others in the race through sound or otherwise may be disqualified (or eliminated in Beach Flags).
-All events 10.
-Starting from a position other than the allotted position or lane.
-All events 11.
-Picking up or blocking more than one baton $-e.g.$, lying on a baton or covering a baton from sight.
-Beach Flags 12.
-Failure to complete the event and/or course as defined and described.
+Code and Disqualification Events • Not competing in accordance with the general rules.
+All events • A competitor or team may be disqualified if a competitor, team, or handler is deemed to have competed unfairly.
+Examples of "competing unfairly" include: Committing a doping or doping-related infraction.
+Impersonating another competitor.
+Attempting to defeat the ballot or draw for events or positions.
+Competing twice in the same individual event.
+Competing twice in the same event in different teams.
+Purposely interfering with a course to gain advantage.
+Jostling or obstructing another competitor or handler so as to impede their progress.
+Receiving physical or material outside assistance (other than verbal or other direction).
+Participating contrary to the spirit of the competition (as described in the code of fair play).
+All events • Competitors may not be permitted to start in an event if they are late reporting to the marshalling area.
+This may be noted as a "did not start" (DNS) or similar on result sheets.
+All events • A competitor or team absent from the start of an event shall be disqualified except for the A- or B-final.
+This may be noted as a "did not start" (DNS) or similar on result sheets.
+All events • Activities that result in wilful damage to the venue sites, accommodation sites or the property of others will result in disqualification of the individuals involved from competition.
+All events ٠ Abuse of officials may result in disqualification from the competition.
+All events • The first competitor or team to start (i.e., commence a starting motion) before the starting signal has been given shall be disqualified - except for Beach Flags in which the competitor(s) shall be eliminated.
+All events • Failing to comply with the starter's commands within a reasonable time.
+All events • A competitor who, after the starter's first command, disturbing others in the race through sound or otherwise may be disqualified (or eliminated in Beach Flags).
+All events ٠ Starting from a position other than the allotted position or lane.
+All events • Picking up or blocking more than one baton - e.g., lying on a baton or covering a baton from sight.
+Beach Flags • Failure to complete the event and/or course as defined and described.
 All events